befort-defever-wedding/befort-defever-wedding.github.io/docs/index.markdown

 # Day-prior (12/29)

 We will be hosting a drop-in welcome reception for all guests at Lawrence Beer Co.
 (Pennsylvania St. location) on Friday evening from 5:00 pm - 6:45 pm.
-We look forward to the opportunity to visit with many of you during this time.
-We encourage all to attend and visit with us and other guests.
+If you are in town, please feel free to stop by to visit with us, our families, and other guests.
 We hope it is an opportunity for all to meet up with friends and make dinner plans for the evening - whether you chose to stay at Lawrence Beer Co. or explore the other dining options that Lawrence has to offer.